Will Vipshop Holdings Limited (VIPS) benefit from Wall Street bulls Calls?

-Vipshop Holdings Limited (NYSE: VIPS) is 10.48% higher on its value in year-to-date trading and has touched a low of $6.36 and a high of $16.18 in the current 52-week trading range.
+Vipshop Holdings Limited (NYSE: VIPS) is 10.19% higher on its value in year-to-date trading and has touched a low of $6.36 and a high of $16.18 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The VIPS stock was last observed hovering at around $15.08 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $110.65 for the next 12 months.
-It is also 88.15% off the consensus price target high of $127.13 offered by 25 analysts, but current levels are 82.5% higher than the price target low of $86.10 for the same period.
+The VIPS stock was last observed hovering at around $15.14 in the last trading session, with the day’s loss setting it -0.11%.

 Click Here to Download the FREE Report.